 The transmitter sends its measurement to the loop as a continuous 4 to 20 mA dc signal.
 The 4 to 20 mA signal can be assigned to any one of the measurements (differential pressure, absolute pressure, process temperature, electronics temperature, sensor temperature, flow, or density).
-It communicates digitally with a HART Communicator and PC-Based Configurator at distances up to 3050 m or 10000 ft (1525 m or 5000 ft with multidrop communication).
+This version also communicates digitally with a PC-Based Configurator at distances up to 1800 m (6000 ft).
 Communication between the remote configurator and the transmitter does not disturb the 4 to 20 mA output signal.